Impact of domestic small and medium-sized enterprises (SMEs) on the number of suppliers based in each country

 All suppliers are required to share and observe Leonardo’s environmental, ethical and social responsibility principles, such as the Modern Slavery Act, by viewing and accepting its Code of Ethics, its Supplier Code of Conduct and the guidelines of its Organisation and Control Models, and by complying with its economic, financial and legal ethics and anti-corruption requirements.
 These requirements are verified during the supplier pre-qualification phase and monitored throughout the supply relationship.

-Leonardo assesses and classifies its suppliers following a structured process, based on the following criteria: turnover; supply risk (difficulty of securing an alternative supplier); financial health and dependence on Leonardo; technical and management skills; sustainability and performance (quality and punctuality of deliveries).
-Specific risk mitigation actions are defined for strategic (high-volume) and critical (high-risk) suppliers, and for suppliers with a high ESG risk.
+Leonardo assesses and classifies its suppliers using a structured process based on the following criteria: turnover; supply risk (difficulty in securing an alternative supplier); financial health and dependence on Leonardo; technical and management skills; sustainability and performance (quality and punctuality of deliveries).
+Specific risk mitigation actions are defined for strategic/critical suppliers (which are those suppliers with high-volume turnover and high-risk of supply), and for suppliers with a high ESG risk.